FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

-Any algorithm which performs probabilistic computations based on observed results of trial measurements, and which does not assume that non-deterministic region is practically absent is called probabilistic search.
+Any algorithm which performs probabilistic computations based on observed results of trial measurements, and which does not assume that non-deterministic region is practically absent, is called probabilistic search.

 A probabilistic search algorithm, which would assume that non-